Sammi (TV series): Plot

 Since the village has never sought police or law for justice, everyone assists Rab Nawaz.
 A nerveless Fazal remains silent while Sammi is kept as a captive in Chaudhry's Haveli.

 The series also depicts Rashid Chand's family.
 Rashid is Rab Nawaz's respected servant since his mother Zarina remained his Milk kinship.
 Zarina and Rashid consider themselves Rab Nawaz's slaves over generations.

 Salima, Rashid's wife, receives constant criticism from her mother-in-law because of failed attempts to have a son, resulting in five daughters.
 This parodies the illiteracy village series and gender discrimination, where woman are blamed for giving birth to daughters.

 The series takes a turn when, Zulekha Chaudhry, Rab Nawaz's wife, fears her son's future and asks Rashid to escape with Sammi from the village.
-Rashid helps Sammi escape from Rahim Yar Khan and sends her to Karachi to live with Chandni, who was once Rashid's fiancé.
+Rashid helps Sammi escape from Rahim Yar Khan district and sends her to Karachi to live with Chandni, who was once Rashid's fiancé.
 In order for Sammi to stay, Chandni tells her to work in her beauty salon.
 Over time, Sammi gains respect in Chandni's Saloon and Salar (Chandni's Son) begins to develop feelings for her.
 On the other hand, Salima loses her unborn child and befriends Naheed, her nurse, who is also the victim of gender discrimination.
 Her brother and sister-in-law took over all the property after their parent's death and forced her to work, taking her salary.
 During Salima's monthly checkups, Zarina decides to take Rashid's proposal to Naheed's brother.